 Popular myths Facts Coercive control only occurs between partners.
-79% of survey respondents experienced psychological abuse.
-88% experienced psychological distress.
-Some described coercive and controlling behaviours which were directed towards them.
-DFV is a private matter.
-DFV has traditionally been looked upon as a private matter.
-Many respondents were led to believe that what was happening in their home was 'normal'.
-Many respondents were told by their parent(s) to keep it a secret.
-Several state jurisdictions (notably Queensland and New South Wales) plan to introduce legislation to make coercive control a criminal offence.
-Tasmania has criminalised coercive control since 2004.
-They can always leave or get help and support.
-37% of survey respondents did not seek help and support.
-Survey respondents described many obstacles encountered when considering leaving the abusive situation or accessing help and support: Did not know where to go for help.
-Afraid to talk about DFV.
-Believed it would make DFV worse.
-Didn't believe anything could be done.
-Children told not to talk about it.
-Believed DFV was normal.
-Didn't realise it was DFV.
-Nowhere to go if they left.
-Survey respondents who did leave were often returned to their home by police, where as a result, the abuse worsened.
-The police [the school teacher, the nurse, the counsellor, the doctor] will help you.
-63% of survey respondents sought help from someone within their family and/or from someone outside the family such as a teacher or health worker.
-Negative outcomes outweighed positive.
-Respondents often accused of lying.
-Many survey respondents reported that they gave up seeking help after a bad experience.
+79% of survey responsion 88% experienced ps Some described coe were directed towar DFV is a private matter.
+DFV has traditionally Many respondents of happening in their h Many respondents of secret.
+Several state jurisdic South Wales) plan to control a criminal of coercive control sin They can always leave or get help and support.
+37% of survey respondents Survey respondents when considering leaders help and support: Did not know Afraid to talk Believed it was Didn't believed Children tole Believed DFW Didn't realise Nowhere to The police [the school teacher, the nurse, the counsellor, the doctor] will help you.
+63% of survey respo within their family a such as a teacher of Negative outcomes Respondents often Many survey respor help after a bad exp